Future Air Mobility Capability

-The Future Air Mobility Capability project will ensure that the Defence Force maintains a continuous, capable, and relevant fixed wing air mobility capability beyond the retirement of the current C-130H(NZ) and B757-200 aircraft.
+The Future Air Mobility Capability project will ensure that the NZDF maintains a continuous, capable, and relevant fixed wing air mobility capability beyond the retirement of the current C-130H(NZ) and B757-200 aircraft.

 The first phase is replacement of the C-130H with the C-130J-30 Hercules.
 Phase two will consider options for replacing the two Boeing 757 aircraft operated by the Royal New Zealand Air Force.

 - In July 2017 the Government approved the Future Air Mobility Capability project to identify options for an effective and flexible air transport capability that can support military and all of Government operations.